ryanmhoffman/articles/android-terminology-overview.md

   android:layout_width:"50dp"
   android:layout_height:"50dip" />
 ```
 DP and DIP are actually the same thing and can be used interchangeably.
 They stand for Density Independent Pixels.
 This is one of the most useful measurements for designing across multiple screen densities and having everything lay out properly.
 Density independent pixels scale views so they lay out proportionally across various pixel densities.
 On a screen with a pixel density of 160dpi, 1dp is the same as 1px.
 As the pixel density increases for  higher resolution display, the ratio of dp to px will change.
-If you use dp/dip as the unit of measure, Android will decide the correct ratio for you so the views stay proportianal across screens with various pixel densities.
+If you use dp/dip as the unit of measure, Android will decide the correct ratio for you so the views stay proportional across screens with various pixel densities.

 ### SP
 ```